croquet/microverse/Microverse README.md

 ### 4. Start Croquet Microverse

 The next steps are simple.
-Open a terminal on your computer and set the path to the new microverse-builder folder.
+Open a terminal on your computer and change the working directory to the new microverse-builder folder. (`cd microverse-builder')

 First run `npm install` in the directory.